 Instructions: place your right hand on the junction where your neck meets your shoulders on the left side of the body.
-Place your right hand on your left hip fold.
-Your hands are on safety energy locks 11 & 15 respectively.
+Place your right hand under your left buttock.
+Your hands are on safety energy locks 11 & 25 respectively.

 Throat, Tongue, Soft Palate Tension, Nasality